sharontherese/sharon-kabel/content/post/kyriale/index.md

 The chart and PDF below are intended as quick reference guides for singers or scholae chanting the Latin Mass.

+More information can be found at CCWatershed's Saint Antoine Daniel Kyriale: https://www.ccwatershed.org/kyriale/

 | Season                 | Mass setting   | Creed setting |
 | ------------------     | -------------- | ------------- |
 | `Advent`               | XVII           | IV   |